 The application process for new Surrey Police Service (SPS) recruits will take approximately 3-4 months from the time of application until a hiring decision is made.

-Step 1: Information sessions
+Step 1: Information Sessions

 Step 2: Application

-Step 3: Written exam
+Step 3: Written Exam

 You will be scheduled to write an in-person Intake Exam.
 This three-hour exam assesses the practical skills that police officers use on a regular basis while performing their duties.
 Scores that are deemed competitive will move on to the next step.
 If you do not pass, you must wait six months to request a second opportunity to write the exam.